Pourya-swe/Omni-Food-365/README.md

 - The process behind building a website. - Define, Plan, Sketch, Design & Build, Test & Optimize, Launch, Maintain & Update.
 - Responsive Design - its principles, ingredients, mobile-first or desktop-first, and ... -

-## Q2: Why did I even learn these things?

-Well, I always fond of computer science and programming, and to be honest, I want to excel in this realm especially in front-end and back-end development, so I have started my journey from here.

-## Q3: How to connect with me for any inquires related to these stuff?
+## Q2: How to connect with me for any inquires related to these stuff?

 pourya.swe@gmail.com\
 [pouryavahedi.com](https://pouryavahedi.com/)